 - Trello – This organizes my social media and blogging life.
 They have free and gold plan for single users or team plans.

 - Buffer – social media management with small business affordability – the free or awesome plan for $10

 - Relay – Super graphics without a lot of fuss.
 Free 14 day trial with use of all features and then a “free forever version” with watermarked layouts.
-The month to month price is $12 and it’s $8/month when anyone buys an annual subscription.
-You get four months free when you use the annual plan.
+The monthly fee is $25.

 - Canva – free version or Canva for Work $9.95 per month

 Two sample budgets for social media for small business

 You need a few different types of tools: a way to be organized, a tool for graphics, and a tool for social media management.
 I've created two different plans to give you an idea of where to get started.